dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 1 august 2017
+The System V AMD64 calling convention passes arguments to function in these registers:

+    rdi, rsi, rdx, rcx, r8, r9

+I've wondered why exactly those registers are choosen and why they're choosen in that particular order.
+Peter Cordes [dug deep in the AMD64 mailing list archive](https://stackoverflow.com/a/35619528/582010) and summarized the decision as:

+* the register usage should be optimized for code density.
+Registers that needs REX prefix, takes more code space and should be avoided.
+* rdi and rsi was choosen since they are used often in string operations which come up often in real life code.
+* registers with special purposes are not call preserved.
+* rcx is placed late in the sequence since it's used commonly for special purposes and it can't be used for syscalls - they want the syscall paramters to match the libc parameters.

+## 31 august 2017
+Yasm (which uses the NASM syntax as default) does not allow reserved words in labels.

+        global add
+    add:
+        add edi, esi
+        mov eax, edi
+        ret

+The error:

+    $ yasm -felf64 add.asm -Worphan-labels
+    add.asm:3: error: unexpected `:' after instruction

+Fix by prepending a '$' symbol before the label.

+        global add
+    $add:
+        add edi, esi
+        mov eax, edi
+        ret

 ## 29 august 2017
 Awk has range patterns.
 If you try to use identical markers for the beginning and end of a text, then awk will only print the markers.